Modernizing Transit on Chicago’s Red and Purple Rail Lines

 Preserving History and Ensuring Environmental Justice

-According to CDM Smith’s Jenifer Palmer, the NEPA lead for Phase One, limiting historic impacts was paramount to the success of the environmental assessments.
-“Both projects pass through historic districts.
+Limiting historic impacts was paramount to the success of the environmental assessments.
+Both projects pass through historic districts.
 The station project included two stations with historically designated resources.
-For the bypass, the realignment necessary to modernize and straighten the tracks meant impacting an historic apartment building that was constructed when development first began in the district.”
-Finding acceptable solutions to preserving this history, Palmer said, required careful planning and collaboration.
+For the bypass, the realignment necessary to modernize and straighten the tracks meant impacting an historic apartment building that was constructed when development first began in the district.
+Finding acceptable solutions to preserving this history required careful planning and collaboration.

 As a result of early and continued coordination with Chicago’s active historic preservation community, CTA, FTA and city agencies agreed on a plan to develop historic preservation plans for the surrounding historic districts in the Lawrence-to-Bryn Mawr station areas, incorporate historic architectural styles within at least two of the modernized stations, and consider the feasibility of moving the Vautravers Building approximately 29 feet to avoid demolition or retain specific elements of the historically designated building if it could not be moved.

 Another important goal of the environmental assessments was careful consideration of and response to public input.
-“One approach we took was to employ an expansive environmental justice outreach program,” said Palmer.
+One approach taken was to employ an expansive environmental justice outreach program.
 This program involved soliciting feedback from linguistically isolated Asian communities in the project area who had been traditionally underrepresented in decision-making for public works.
-“Many indicated that our meetings felt like the first time their point of view was taken into account,” said Palmer, who noted that providing a voice to these communities went far in helping CTA win public support for the project.
+Many indicated that the meetings felt like the first time their point of view was taken into account; the fact that the meetings provided a voice to these communities went far in helping CTA win public support for the project.
 In addition to the environmental justice program, the project team conducted extensive outreach to property owners who would be displaced by construction of the new bypass.

 Though unusual in the environmental stage of a project, these consultations helped CTA secure early purchase agreements with some property owners, streamlining the number of properties they would need to acquire later.
 As a result of CTA and the project team’s outreach efforts, a number of commitments were made to reduce the effects on the community, including implementation of a neighborhood redevelopment plan with potential for transit-oriented development opportunities, the use of sustainable materials in the projects’ design and construction, and the historic preservation plans mentioned above.